Universal Translation Services

 • Bourgui

-Omotic languages are spoken in many parts of Africa, including Ethiopia.
-They are known to be entirely glued, with complex tonal systems.
-While most linguists consider the Ormot languages non-Asian, some believe they should be treated as a separate language family.
+Speakers in many parts of Africa, including Ethiopia, use Omotic languages.
+These languages feature a completely glued structure and complex tonal systems.
+While most linguists consider the Omotic languages non-Asian, some believe they should receive classification as a separate language family.
 Ethiopia’s Mao language is at the center of the debate surrounding the classification of the Omo languages.
 In addition to the local, indigenous languages of Ethiopia, the most common foreign language is English.

 Extinct Language